 Nature can be phenomenal, overwhelming, epic – and everybody wants to take a shot at that point.
 But nature also shows its beauty in details – no matter where you are – nothing new to macro lovers.
 I love looking for compositions, particular patterns formed by colours, textures, and shapes.
 Nature is an endless provider of subjects without a clear subject, leaving room for imagination as well as interpretation.

 Everybody sees and experiences the world differently.
 In the end, the final photo is just one of the many possibilities to take that shot.
 Therefore nature photography for me doesn’t have to be realistic.
-Photographing adds yet another dimension to my experience of nature, forced to really observe, choose and focus, it helps to clear my mind.
+Photographing adds yet another dimension to my experience of nature, forcing me to really observe, choose and focus, it helps to clear my mind.
 Ultimately, the more I practice with my camera system (particularly underwater) the quicker I can reach an almost meditative state, being in the zone, then and there when nothing else matters.

 Art by nature: Photos mostly taken underwater

 I can get totally lost in details when scanning the reef.
-Some creatures that are little artworks in themselves and just deserve to be presented in all their glory.
+Some creatures are little artworks in themselves and just deserve to be presented in all their glory.
 Photographs in art by nature don’t have to be based on small subjects.
-As we see the bigger picture only when taking a step back, also patterns reveal itself when we change our point of view or shift the angle.
+As we see the bigger picture only when taking a step back, also patterns reveal themselves when we change our point of view or shift the angle.
 No matter what’s your focus, there is plenty to work with.
 Dive right into it (NO cropped pictures in this gallery.
 Why?
 Read more on photography, composition, design and storytelling below the pictures).

 The composition is key in photographing Art by nature